enriqueav/lstm_lyrics/README.md

   -v VOCABULARY, --vocabulary VOCABULARY
                         The path of vocabulary used by the network.
   -n NETWORK, --network NETWORK
-                        The path of the trained network.
-  -c CORPUS, --corpus CORPUS
-                        The path of the original corpus used to train the network.
-Only necessary if the seed is set to random -s SEED, --seed SEED  The seed used to generate the text.
+                        The path of the trained network.= -s SEED, --seed SEED  The seed used to generate the text.
 All the words should be part of the vocabulary.
 Only the last SEQUENCE_LENGTH words are considered